Cherreads

 "Maybe he wanted you to solve it," she said.
 "Let you know it was him.
 A confession, puzzle-style."

-Minji raised an eyebrow.
-"The freshman puzzle club?"
+Michi raised an eyebrow.
+"The middle school puzzle club?"

-"It's just games," Hyein said quickly.
+"It's just games."
+Hina shrugged.
 "Riddles.
 Brain teasers.
 A break from everything else."

 "Then why come to us?"
 I asked.
 "Why not them?"

 She tightened her grip on her bag strap.
-"I don't trust them yet."
+"I'm... too shy to bring it up with them."

-She looked up.
-"Thank you.
+Hina exhaled softly.
+"Thank you...
 I didn't think it'd be solved this fast."

 Her gaze drifted to the jigsaw on the table.